Last updated on September 14th, 2023

 As you saw in my quick weather overview above, Istanbul’s spring weather is really great.
 There is much less rain in spring than in winter, but there is still no excruciating heat.
 FYI – in July in Istanbul, the air can warm up to 40 degrees which becomes unbearable to spend most of the day outside.

-Therefore, the eve of summer is a great time to visit open-air museums and dozens of parks that Istanbul has.
+Therefore, the eve of spring is a great time to visit open-air museums, parks, and nature places in and around Istanbul.
 It is also the best time for being near and on the Bosphorus.

 In the afternoon, for example, when the sun is already setting and the breeze brings coolness and freshness, it’s time to take a boat ride along the Bosphorus!
 You can join a basic tour that includes a sunset ride or a delicious dinner cruise.
 Some Bosphorus tours offer a bright show, dance, and, of course, lots of opportunities for pictures with the beautiful strait!